Lupin, Granules India recall around 9.71 lakh bottles of diabetes drug in the US market | Business

 Lupin is recalling 1,23,912 bottles of the 500 mg Metformin Hydrochloride extended-release tablets and 3,68,946 bottles of the same drug of 1,000 mg strength.
 The product has been manufactured at Lupin's USFDA approved Goa-based manufacturing plant, and is being recalled by company's US based subsidiary.

 Lupin sells Metformin Hydrochloride extended-release tablets under Gluconorm SR brand in India.
-The product is not impacted in the country as it is manufactured in a separate facility which caters to the domestic market, while there are specific plants which cater to the US market.
+The recall in the US will not have an impact in the Indian market as the product sold here is manufactured at a separate facility.
+There are specific plants that cater to the US market.
 Granules India is recalling 4,78,173 bottles of the drug in the strength of 750 mg due to similar reasons.

 ALSO READ